 If you’re making your way to St Ives next, check out my gluten free St Ives guide!

-Note: I have personally eaten at all of the restaurants below, but as always I encourage you to ask about cross contact yourself, as practices can change.
+Note: I have personally eaten at most of the restaurants below.
+In 2023 I’m adding three new restaurants that I’ve discovered through restaurant owners emailing me to be included in this guide.
+As always I encourage you to ask about cross contact yourself, as practices can change.
 You can never be too safe!

 Fraser’s Fish and Chips is always my first stop for a meal in Penzance, and my #1 recommended restaurant for celiacs!
 They are Coeliac UK Certified, and make it seriously easy to order your meal and be confident that it’s safe.